-It was the year that my father passed away, in the month of September — just a few days before what would have been his sixty fifth birthday.
+It was the year that my father passed away, in the month of September, just a few days before what would have been his sixty-fifth birthday.

 During the last few years of his life, my father had begun to delve deeply into Zen Buddhism.
-“Be Still” became a sort of mantra for him, and it was often the advice he would give me when I went to him for guidance.
+“Be still” became a sort of mantra for him, and it was often the advice he would give to me when I went to him for guidance.
 “Be still,” he would say, “when you find your center you will find your way.”

 As September approached that year, I began to wade into deeper waters of my grief.
 I felt engulfed in the loss, drowning in relentless torrents of questions like, where was he?
 Was he still with me somehow?
 How could I possibly navigate my way through this world without him?
 Nightmares permeated my sleep — I would wake in tears, my heart pounding violently in my chest, unable to breathe.
 I was exhausted and yet restless, angry, and aloof.
 All I wanted was to do was cocoon myself in my bedsheets and cry.

 Then one afternoon, I came home from work to find a praying mantis perched on my front door.
 At first I didn’t think much of it, but in the five years that I had lived in California at that point I had not once seen a praying mantis, so it gave me pause.
 The next day it was still there, and the day after that it was on the windshield of my car, it’s little green eyes peering at me through the glass.
 I grew curious and looked up the symbolism right there in my driveway, and what I read brought me to tears once more — but these tears had a lightness to them, a release, gratitude; “Praying Mantis appears to us when we need to go inward,” the article said, “when we need to be still and find our center.”

 I still think about my father every day.
 I still miss him with all my heart and soul, and there are times that I still sink into my grief.
 But it was that afternoon, that one moment with that Praying Mantis, that I began to feel some sense of acceptance and peace with his death.
-It was in that moment that I began to heal.

 Animal spirits come to us with great wisdom to share, to help us heal and to help us grow.